Ch00k/orthanc-cli/README.md

  8c69229f-eba0eccb-2aa35808-e26bf10a-69375f79   patient_1   REMOVED           1.3.46.670589.11.3540642177   Study 2            20110101    084707      2
 ```

-When you need to refer to an entity in any of the orthanc-cli commands use its Orthanc
+When you need to refer to an Entity in any of the orthanc-cli commands use its Orthanc ID:
-unique identifier:

 ```
 $ orthanc study show cbec5098-53cd29f5-86d01e4b-c6e76386-709f00a6